-WARNING Never operate the KN in an environment subjected to a negative pressure.
+Never operate the KN in an environment subjected to a negative pressure unless it is Direct Vented.
 Failure to comply with this warning can result in excessive levels of carbon monoxide causing severe personal injury or death!

 All Air From Inside The Building